Myself-Kishore/Python_Tutorials/readme.md

 ```

 🌕  You are amazing.
-You have just completed day 1 challenge and you are on your way to greatness.
+You have just completed day 1 Learning and you are on your way to greatness.
 Now do some exercises for your brain and muscles.

 ## 💻 Exercises - Day 1